bcgov/moh-bcer/README.md

 ## API - vaping-regulation-api
 The API uses NestJS and TypeORM, which locally you can run where it uses a synchronize setting to keep your local database or containerized database in sync with entity changes.

-## Retailer Application - vaping-regulation-front
+## Retailer Application - bcer-retailer-app
 The retailer application uses BCeID Keycloak for authentication.

 ## Data Portal - bcer-data-portal